 We acknowledge Aboriginal and Torres Strait Islander peoples as the First Australians and Traditional Custodians of the lands where we live, learn, and work.

 In the search for a name that spoke to our core coastal values we came across a reference from R.L.
-Dawson’s Early Recollections and Records of the Clarence Aborigines; describing an Aboriginal word Yumbah as ‘a rough edible shellfish the size of a man’s hand that clings to rocks and is similar to an oyster’.
+Dawson’s Some Recollections and Records of the Clarence and Richmond River Aborigines; describing an Aboriginal word Yumbah as ‘a rough edible shellfish the size of a man’s hand that clings to rocks and is similar to an oyster’ (Dawson, 1935).

-After months of research we found and met with Eileen McLeay, Traditional Custodian for the Yaygirr Language group, who granted us permission to use “Yumbah” as our company name.
-Yumbah is proud to sponsor ongoing research into the Yaygirr language and does so in conjunction with the Yaegl Local Aboriginal Land Council.
+After months of research we found and met with Eileen McLeay, Traditional Custodian for the Yaygirr Language group, who granted us permission to use ‘Yumbah’ as our company name.